TotalMiner/totalminer.github.io/lua/functions/getters/get_gamer_count.md

 ## get_gamer_count

-The the total number of valid gamers in the session.
+Get the total number of valid gamers in the session.

 ___